In 2004 the FAA announced the new Sport Pilot Rules and Certification of

 How much does it cost to become a Sport Pilot?

 The FAA requires 20 hours of flight training (15 hours dual with an

 instructor and 5 hours solo) prior to taking what's called a check

 ride - your final exam.
 Each individual learns differently and at

-a different pace, however flying consistently (two or three times
+a different pace.
+Flying consistently (at least two or three times

-per week) and diligently studying your written material, should
+per week) and diligently studying the written material should keep

-The aircraft and instructor cost reqruired for a student who progresses
+The aircraft and instructor cost required for a student who progresses

 through the course in the minimum of 20 hours is approximately $3,300.